 Based upon my emergency ICS-base comms crisis training and drills out in the field, consider getting a Super Heterodyne transceiver that has front-end filters, like a Motorola.
 Here’s why…

-I do a lot of ICS-based drill and training work out in the field with the San Francisco Police Department, San Francisco Fire Department, Sheriff’s Department, and, soon, the US Coast Guard.
+I do a lot of ICS-based drill and training work out in the field with the San Francisco Police Department, San Francisco Fire Department, Sheriff’s Department, and US Coast Guard.

 My equipment must be reliable, durable, and interoperable when dealing with mutual aid ICS-based activities.

-My speciality is SAR and SAF missions — land, sea, and air.
+My speciality is emergency auxiliary comms: land, sea, and air.
 My communications equipment must be on-point (a term I use from my time with ballerinas — I have a soft-spot for ballerinas).
-If my comm equipment doesn’t work during my ICS-basdd emergency comms drills and training, well, I’m unable to do my job and will let people down that depend on my communications skills to get help to those in need.
+If my comm equipment doesn’t work during my ICS-based emergency comms drills and training, well, I’m unable to do my job and will let people down that depend on my communications skills to get help to those in need.

 In my experiences, regarding social and ICS-based communications, nothing beats Motorola transceivers — they have years and years of effective research, design, and development put into their hand-held and mobile transceivers.
 They are reliable and durable, and provide me with crystal clear communications over the radio frequencies.